lightningrodlabs/we-tauri/docs/DESIGN.md

 ![](https://i.imgur.com/ssVZM1E.png)

-*We* is composed of a "we lobby" as well as "we groups".
+*We* is composed of two DNA types:

-The **we lobby** is reponsible for...
+1. The single **we lobby** DNA, which is reponsible for...
   * keeping track of all the *we groups* the agent is part of
   * allowing the agent to spawn new instances of *we groups* and subsequently invite other agents to join
   * receiving invitations to join a *we group* of another agent

-The **we groups** are responsible to...
+2. The **we groups** clonable DNAs, which are responsible for...
-* store the agent's user profile for this *we group*
+  * storing the agent's user profile for this *we group*
-* allow adding new applets to the *we group*
+  * adding new applets to the *we group*
-* keep track of all the applets of the given *we group* and store their respective UI's
+  * keeping track of all the applets of the given *we group* and storing their respective UIs